gxCaesar/VAERHNN/README.md

 </div>

 ## Reproducibility
 The analysis in the paper can be completely reproduced.
-In the directory, we have set up three folders: VAER and HNN.
+In the directory, we have set up two folders: VAER and HNN.
 You can reproduce or train your own data in the folder.
 In addition, you can also use it in a targeted manner.
-Folders to perform activity predictions and DTA predictions.
+Go to the folders to perform activity predictions and DTA predictions.
 You may need the dataset indicated below to reproduce all results correctly.
 Also, if you want to leverage the VAERHNN protocol for drug repurposing for a disease, or if you want to retrain the model, check out the appropriate sections in this README.